Tearkistan/Tearkistan/README.md

 - 💬 Ask me about data, systems, games, fitness / wellness

 - ⚡ Fun facts: Alaskan Born.
 Finance degree.
 7+ years experience as project manager / PMO @Nokia.
-Launched a successful wellness business in 2023.
+Launched a successful 5-star wellness business in at physio praxis in 2023.
 On ice so far in 2025.

 Keep iterating!💫